mnowiler0ss/DeepSeek-VL2/README.md

 This is image_3: <image>
  Can you tell me what are in the images?

 <|Assistant|>: The images show three different types of vegetables.
 Image_1 features carrots, which are orange with green tops.
 Image_2 displays corn cobs, which are yellow with green husks.
-Image_3 contains raw pork ribs, which are pinkish-red with some marbling.<｜end▁of▁sentence｜>
+Image_3 contains raw pork ribs, which are pinkish-red with some marbling.<｜end_of_sentence｜>
 ```

 ### Simple Inference Example with Incremental Prefilling